vtex/vtex-courses/courses/basic-blocks/03_infocard/en.md

   }
 ```

-> **WARNING:** Throughout the course, you will notice several `...`, which you should not copy as it represents the progress achieved during previous steps.
->
 ## Activity

 1. In the `home.jsonc` file, based on the code above, create the `info-card#button-left` right under the info card: `info-card#button-right`.
 This new info card must implement the following props: